-Any criminal activity carried out over the internet is referred to as Cyber Crime.
+Any criminal activity carried out over the internet is referred to as cybercrime.
 With 4.5 million attacks in July 2020, India was the country with the highest number of attacks, making it vital to raise awareness about cybercrime.
-To steal data or information, criminals use a computer and the internet.

-In 1973, the first example of cybercrime was documented.
-A computer was used by a teller at a local New York bank to pilfer over 2 million dollars.
-In the year 1978, the first email spam was sent.
+The first incident of cybercrime was documented in 1973.
+A computer was used by a teller at a New York bank to pilfer over two million dollars.
+The first email spam was sent in 1978.

-In this blog, we will learn about Cyber Crime in general and several risks and prevention strategies.
-Let’s take a look at what is going to be covered in this blog:
+In this blog, we will learn about cyber crime and the several risks and prevention strategies associated with it.
+Let us take a look at what is going to be covered in this blog:

-Let’s start with a definition of “what is Cyber Crime?“ Cyber Crime refers to any criminal conduct committed with the aid of a computer or other electronic equipment connected to the internet.
-Individuals or small groups of people with little technical knowledge and highly organized worldwide criminal groups with relatively talented developers and specialists can engage in Cyber Crime.
+Let us start with the definition of cybercrime.
+Cybercrime refers to criminal conduct committed with the aid of a computer or other electronic equipment connected to the internet.
+Individuals or small groups of people with little technical knowledge and highly organized worldwide criminal groups with relatively talented developers and specialists can engage in cybercrime.

-Cybercriminals or hackers who want to generate money commit the majority of Cyber Crime, but not all.
-Individuals and organizations are both involved in Cyber Crime.
-Aside from that, cybercriminals might utilize computers or networks to send viruses, malware, pornographic materials, and other unlawful data.
+Cybercriminals or hackers who want to generate money, commit a majority of cybercrimes.
+Individuals and organizations are both involved in cybercrime.
+Aside from that, cybercriminals might utilize computers or networks to send viruses, , pornographic material, and other unlawful data.